simonduq/simonduq.github.io/_includes/testbed.md

 {{ testbed.description }}

 ## Results for {{ testbed.name }}

+[//]: # Build a table with one row per profile, one column per protocol,
+[//]: # and each cell showing all setups with results for this testbed.

 |  | {% for protocol in site.protocols %} [{{protocol.name}}](/protocols/{{protocol.uid}}) | {% endfor %}
 | --- | {% for setup in site.setups %} --- | {% endfor %}